Skip to consent to cookiesSkip navigation

 Today, Chicago’s Native American history is honored in our museums, monuments, and public art.
 The city is also home to a thriving community of Indigenous Chicagoans sharing contemporary perspectives on traditional art, culture, and cuisine.

-Explore some of the art galleries, cultural centers, and event celebrating Chicago’s Indigenous communities.
+Explore some of the city’s Native American-owned businesses, plus art galleries, cultural centers, and events celebrating Chicago’s Indigenous communities.

 Explore history in Chicago’s neighborhoods